 Multi-cluster scope

+The following sections describe how the four resources move through two service surfaces, from one-time administrator setup to the runtime path a client takes when it starts and operates a sandbox.
 The four resources move through two service surfaces.
-The control plane at api.coreweave.com is where you describe profiles (what sandboxes can look like) and which runners exist; the data plane at atc.cw-sandbox.com is where sandboxes are actually launched and operated.
+The control plane atapi.coreweave.com is where you describe profiles (what sandboxes can look like) and which runners exist.
+The data plane at atc.cw-sandbox.com is where sandboxes are launched and operated.
 The split matters when you reason about failures and access control: a control-plane outage blocks profile and runner edits but does not affect sandboxes already running, while a data-plane outage affects in-flight sandbox traffic but does not touch the configuration stored in the control plane.

 Control plane: one-time setup